How to use your tagging gun:

 We do not accept items that are obviously for winter such as heavy coats or heavy corduroy pants.

-At the fall sale, we sell clothes for the fall and summer.
+At the fall sale, we sell clothes for the fall and winter.

 T-shirts are still accepted and long, heavier material shorts are accepted.